Quirk Books publishes innovative and buzzworthy books that entertain, amuse, and inform.

 Dave is the founder of Quirk Books and the creator/co-author of the wildly successful Worst-Case Scenario Survival Handbook.
 His passions include live music, tennis, embarrassing his children, and the Marx Brothers.
 Favorite Non-Quirk Book: The Princess Bride, by William Goldman.
 "No ever one said life is fair.
 It's just fairer than death, that's all."

-Jane brings a variety of traits and talents to her work as Assistant Project Editor, including scarily neat handwriting and a knack for spotting extra spaces between words.
+Jane brings a variety of traits and talents to her work as Project Editor, including scarily neat handwriting and a knack for spotting extra spaces between words.
 She has an affinity for grammar that dates to elementary school, when she was introduced to the semicolon; it remains her favorite punctuation mark.
-She also loves running, crossword puzzles, breakfast, and funk music.
+She also loves running, crossword puzzles, breakfast, and power metal.

 Jason has acquired and edited a number of Quirk favorites, including the #1 New York Times bestseller Miss Peregrine’s Home for Peculiar Children, the Edgar Award-winning mystery The Last Policeman, and the insane literary mash-up Pride and Prejudice and Zombies.
 He also oversees our spectacular team of editors and designers.